 How Does CBD Distillate Work?

 Before we explain CBD distillate, it’s important to note that cannabidiol (CBD) is nothing more than a molecule found in the cannabis plant.
-Some consumers are misled to believe that a product of CBD oil (tinctures) are a liquid form of CBD.
+Some consumers are misled to believe that CBD oil (tinctures) is a liquid form of CBD.
 But no liquid form of CBD exists.
 Rather, CBD oil is an oil base with the CBD molecule placed in it.

 The process of distillation for cannabinoids is as follows:

-1. CBD is extracted using traditional solvent or solventless methods.
+1. CBD is extracted using a traditional solvent or solventless methods.